-An impressive and tough on-baller, Richard Douglas was selected with pick 16 in the 2005 NAB AFL Draft.
-Despite making appearances at senior level in his young days at the club, Douglas’ career was marred by injury and consequently saw him spend time on the sidelines.
-However that was soon to change, as Richie was to emerge as one of Adelaide’s most influential and damaging players in years to come.
+An impressive and tough on-baller, Richard Douglas was selected with pick 16 in the 2005 National Draft.
+Injuries restricted Douglas in his early years at the club, before he had his first full season in 2008, playing 22 games.
+From here, Douglas emerged as one of Adelaide’s most influential and damaging players for years to come.

-2010 was the breakout year for Richie as he won not only the Club Champion award (best and fairest) but also the Chelsea Phillis Coaches’ Award.
-Whilst being renown for his class and finesse, Douglas has also emerged as one of Adelaide’s key leaders.
+Whilst known for his class and finesse, Douglas had also emerged as one of Adelaide’s key leaders.
 As a result of his professional and caring presence at the club, Douglas was awarded the ‘Phil Walsh Best Team Man’ in 2013 and consequently became a senior leader ahead of the 2014 season.
-Furthermore Douglas’ great work and influence at the club was recognised through his honourable Life Membership in 2015.
+He has won this award two more times, in 2017 and 2018, and was awarded Life Membership in 2015.